hakanegee/goztepeanalysis/README.md

 Incoming transfers will be the primary focus of the analysis, as they directly reflect the club’s scouting and recruitment strategy.

+### Performance Data (FBref)

+Player-level performance statistics (standard and miscellaneous stats) were obtained from FBref for selected Süper Lig seasons.
+Due to FBref’s automated scraping restrictions, these tables were manually extracted and stored as structured Excel files under `data/fbref/`.
+These datasets are used to evaluate the on-field contribution of newly transferred players before and after the Sport Republic acquisition.

 # Planned Analysis